rwxrob/cmdbox/README.md

 * Modular, interchangeable, readable subcommands

+* Zero dependencies on anything but the Go 1.17+ standard library

+* Never any error written to anything but stderr (`log.Printf`)

 * Commands can be used standalone or as multicall-enabled subcommands of a composite binary (think BusyBox)